Common Causes of Workplace Injuries

 Overexertion is another leading cause of injury, typically resulting from heavy lifting, pulling, or pushing.
 Repetitive motion injuries, such as carpal tunnel syndrome or tendinitis, occur when a worker performs the same motion repeatedly without proper ergonomics or rest breaks.

 Jobs involving manual labor, such as warehouse work or manufacturing, are particularly susceptible to overexertion injuries.
 These injuries often require significant recovery time and can lead to long-term disability.
-Employers must provide appropriate equipment and training to minimize these risks, as well as adhere to ergonomic safety standards.
+To help mitigate these risks, employers can consider incorporating corporate mobile massage services, which offer on-site relief for employees and can promote recovery and overall well-being.
+Additionaly, Employers must provide appropriate equipment and training to minimize these risks, as well as adhere to ergonomic safety standards.

 3.3.
 Being Struck by Objects